'Adani Group among top energy transition stories to buy,' says GQG's Rajiv Jain

 New York-based short-seller Hindenburg Research accused the Adani group in a Jan.
 24 report of stock manipulation and improper use of offshore tax havens that it said obscured the extent of Adani family stock ownership in group firms.
 The group has denied the charges.

-The allegations resulted in seven of the Indian group's listed firms losing about $130 billion in market value, and the group also shelved a $2.5 billion share sale.
+The allegations resulted in seven of the Indian group's listed firms losing about $130 billion in market value, and the group also shelved a Rs 20,000-crore share sale.

 With inputs from agencies